 Social media platforms are rapidly becoming an integral part of modern business development strategies.
 Whenever it comes to developing meaningful relationships with customers, you can't ignore the power of "social."
 When consumers want to discover more about a company or product, they turn to social media since that's where they'll find other people talking about it (Yahia, Al-Neama, & Kerbache, 2018).
-According to the statistics of the largest online shopping app "Oberlo," in 2020, about 71% of the customers having positive brand experience on social media have a great tendency to recommend that brand to others.
-Moreover, Oberlo statistics reveal that more than 48 percent of Baby Boomers, 78 percent of Generation X, and more than 90 percent of Millennials actively use social media networks.
+According to the statistics of the largest online shopping app "Oberlo," in 2020 about 71% of the customers having positive brand experience on social media, have a great tendency to recommend that brand to others.
+Moreover, Oberlo statistics reveal that more than 48 percent of Baby Boomers, 78 percent of Generation X, and more than 90 percent of Millennials are actively using social media networks.
 Facebook alone has more than 2.7 billion active users worldwide (Oberlo Statistics, 2021; Blakyta & Vavdiichyk, 2021).
-These Oberlo statistics help marketers understand why a solid social media marketing plan is critical to today's business success.
-With every passing day, the number of social media users is rapidly increasing, and every day, numerous times a day, our consumers and prospects use social media networks.
-Social media networks have become ideal for brands looking to learn more about their customers' interests and preferences (Tuten, 2020).
-To achieve long-term and sustainable business growth, which intelligent businesses would carry on investing in social media.

-Whether launching a new business or product, social media networks are ideal or excellent launch-pad for the companies (Pourkhani, Abdipour, Baher, & Moslehpour, 2019).
-The development in e-commerce highlights that social media marketing is no longer merely a choice, it has become compulsory (Yadav & Rahman, 2017).
+These Oberlo statistics help marketers to get a sense of why a solid social media marketing plan is critical to today's business success.
+With every passing day, the number of social media users is rapidly increasing and every day, numerous times a day, our consumers and prospects use social media networks.
+Social media networks have become an ideal place for brands looking to learn more about their customers' interests and preferences (Tuten, 2020).
+To achieve long-term and sustainable business growth, smart businesses will carry on investing in social media.
+Whether launching a new business or product, social media networks are an ideal place or excellent launch-pad for the companies (Pourkhani, Abdipour, Baher, & Moslehpour, 2019).
+The development in e-commerce highlight that social media marketing is no longer merely a choice, it has become compulsory (Yadav & Rahman, 2017).
 Companies and brands simply cannot ignore social media in this increasingly competitive economy.
 Over time, the concept of social media marketing has developed.
 The main goal of using social media channels a few years ago was to increase website traffic.
 It has evolved into something more than merely a platform for online entertainment.
-One may use a social media marketing strategy to reap various benefits, such as expanding the reach of whatever the company is offering by engaging in two-way dialogues with prospective customers (Yadav & Rahman, 2018).
-Social media marketing provides tools and tactics that enable businesses to reach out to customers and potential customers quickly.
+One may use a social media marketing strategy to reap a variety of benefits, such as expanding the reach of whatever company offering by engaging in two-way dialogues with prospective customers (Yadav & Rahman, 2018).
+Social media marketing offers tools and tactics that enable businesses to reach out to customers and potential customers easily.